-This course is the final of two flight courses that enable the student to gain the necessary aeronautical knowledge, skill, and experience to meet the requirements of a Commercial Pilot certificate with an Airplane category and a Single-Engine Land and Sea class rating.
+This course is the third of three courses that enable the student to gain the necessary aeronautical knowledge, skill, and experience to meet the requirements of a Commercial Pilot certificate with an Airplane category and a Single-Engine Land and Sea class rating.
 This course must be completed this semester and immediately following the first two to earn the FAA Commercial Pilot certificate.
-This course is practice-intensive to build skills, with 35 total flight hours, to complete Phase II of the Commercial Pilot syllabus.
-The applicant's cumulative flight time for the separate commercial courses must be 120 total flight hours minimum to be eligible for a Commercial Certificate under Part 141 regulations.
-Flight fees are based on the number of flight hours for each flight course.
-Prerequisite: AER 2031 [Course fee: \$7,320]
+This course is practiceintensive to build skills, with a planned 60 hours of flight time.
+However, the student applicant's cumulative flight time must reach the minimum 120 hours total time after the Private and Instrument rating required by Federal Aviation Regulations (FARs) before taking the Check ride and being awarded the Commercial Pilot certificate: ASEL.
+SES rating is subsequent; 9 hours of laboratory per week.
+Prerequisite: AER 2031, pass on the Commercial Pilot Knowledge Exam (per FAA regulations) [Course fee: \$7,320]